First positive COVID tests for athletes in Olympic Village - WHIZ News

 He was reportedly being held in isolation.
 Reports said he was asymptomatic.

+Loroupe tested positive before the team was to depart its Doha, Qatar, training base for Tokyo.
+The team has delayed its arrival in Tokyo and many are expected to start arriving in the next few days.

+Loroupe is expected to stay behind, according to the sources, who requested anonymity because they weren’t authorized to reveal medical information.

 Organizers say since July 1, 55 people linked to the Olympics have reported positive tests.
-This accounting does include athletes or others who may have arrived for training camps but are not yet under the “jurisdiction” of the organizing committee.
+This figure does not include athletes or others who may have arrived for training camps but are not yet under the “jurisdiction” of the organizing committee.

-The Olympic Village on Tokyo Bay will house 11,000 Olympic athletes and thousands of other support staff.
+The Olympic Village on Tokyo Bay will house 11,000 Olympic athletes and thousands of support staff.

-Tokyo recorded 1,410 new COVID-19 cases on Saturday, the highest in six months.
-It was the 28th straight day that cases were higher than seven days previous.
+Tokyo reported 1,008 new COVID-19 cases on Sunday, the 29th straight day that cases were higher than seven days previously.
+It was also the fifth straight day with more than 1,000 cases reported.

 The Olympics will open on Friday under a state of emergency in Tokyo and three neighboring prefectures.
 The emergency order lasts until Aug.
 22. The Olympics close on Aug.
 8.

-Fans — local and fans from abroad — have been banned for all Olympic events in Tokyo and the three neighboring prefectures.
-As few outlying venues may allow a smattering of local fans.
+Fans — local and those from abroad — have been banned for all Olympic events in Tokyo and the three neighboring prefectures.
+A few outlying venues may allow a smattering of local fans.

+About 200 protesters gathered on Sunday outside Shinjuku station in central Tokyo, waving signs that read “No Olympics.”
+It was the latest in a series of small protests over the last few months targeting the Games.

+“We are not only protesting the Olympics,” protester Karoi Todo told The Associated Press.
+“We are opposing the government overall — this is ignoring human rights and our right to life.
+Infections are increasing.
+To do the Olympics is unforgivable.”